 Although Texas is a community property state, it does not mean that all marital assets are divided equally.
 Instead, pursuant to the Texas Family Law Code, courts are obligated to divide the marital estate in a manner that is deemed right and just, upon consideration of the rights of both spouses and any children born of the marriage.
 In other words, courts have the discretion to determine what constitutes an equitable division of marital property.
 Factors the court may consider in evaluating how to disburse a marital estate include the age and earning capacity of each spouse, the income each spouse earns, whether either spouse is the primary caretaker of any children born of the marriage, and the tax implications of any division of property.Speak to a Seasoned Divorce Lawyer in Dallas

 The manner in which marital property should be divided can be a heated issue in divorce cases, and parties often disagree as to what constitutes a fair distribution of marital assets.
 If you want to seek a divorce or believe your spouse may file a divorce petition, it is prudent to speak with legal counsel regarding your options for protecting your rights and assets.
 The knowledgeable divorce attorneys of the McClure Law Group can assess the facts of your case and aid you in your pursuit of a fair division of your marital property.
-Our primary office is in Dallas, and we are also available for appointments at our secondary office in Plano, Collin County.
 We are available to represent parties in divorce matters in Dallas, Fort Worth, Irving, Garland, McKinney, Frisco, Rockwall, and Richardson.
 Additionally, we can assist people in family law cases in towns in Dallas, Denton, Collin, Tarrant, Rockwall, and Grayson Counties.
 You can reach us via our online form or by calling 214.692.8200 to set up a meeting.